Loading...

 4. Who Needs to Register Under Battery Waste Management Rules?

-5. What Are the Key Documents Required for Battery Waste Management Registration?
+5. What Documents Are Required for Battery Waste Management Registration?

 6. How Can Consumers Dispose of Used Batteries Safely?

-Consumers should return used batteries to designated collection centers, recycling facilities, or authorized retailers instead of throwing them in regular trash bins.
+Consumers should return used batteries to authorized collection points, recycling centers, or retailers registered under the CPCB guidelines instead of disposing them in household waste bins.

-8. Are There Penalties for Non-Compliance with Battery Waste Management Rules?
+8. What Are the Penalties for Non-Compliance with Battery Waste Management Rules?

-9. What Types of Batteries Are Covered Under Battery Waste Management Rules?
+9. Which Types of Batteries Are Covered Under Battery Waste Management Rules?

-• • Conserve natural resources by recovering valuable materials
+• • Conserving natural resources by recovering metals like lead and lithium

-• • Lower carbon emissions by reducing the need for new raw materials
+• • Reducing carbon footprint by minimizing mining of new raw materials

 Send Message